BlinkID/blinkid-cordova/README.md

 /**
  * Use these scanner types
- * Available: "PDF417", "USDL", "Barcode", "MRTD", "EUDL", "UKDL", "DEDL", "MyKad", "GermanOldID", "GermanIDFront", "GermanIDBack", "GermanPassport", "DocumentFace", "DocumentDetector"
+ * Available: "PDF417", "USDL", "Barcode", "MRTD", "EUDL", "UKDL", "DEDL", "MyKad", "GermanOldID", "GermanIDFront", "GermanIDBack", "GermanPassport", "UnitedArabEmiratesIDFront", "UnitedArabEmiratesIDBack", "DocumentFace", "DocumentDetector"
  * PDF417 - scans PDF417 barcodes
  * USDL - scans barcodes located on the back of US driver's license
  * Barcode - scans various types of codes (i.e. QR, UPCA, UPCE...).
 Types of scanned codes can be modified in plugin classes (Explained later in this readme).
 By default, scanned codes are set to: Code 39, Code 128, EAN 13, EAN 8, QR, UPCA, UPCE
  * MRTD - scans Machine Readable Travel Document, contained in various IDs and passports
- * EUDL - scans the front of European driver's license
+ * EUDL - scans the front side of European driver's license
- * UKDL - scans the front of United Kingom driver's license
+ * UKDL - scans the front side of United Kingom driver's license
- * DEDL - scans the front of German driver's license
+ * DEDL - scans the front side of German driver's license
- * MyKad - scans the front of Malaysian ID cards
+ * MyKad - scans the front side of Malaysian ID card
- * GermanOldID - scans the front of old German ID cards
+ * GermanOldID - scans the front side of old German ID card
- * GermanIDFront - scans the front of German ID cards
+ * GermanIDFront - scans the front side of German ID card
- * GermanIDBack - scans the back of German ID cards
+ * GermanIDBack - scans the back side of German ID card
- * GermanPassport - scans the front of German passports
+ * GermanPassport - scans the front side of German passport
+ * UnitedArabEmiratesIDFront - scans the front side of UnitedArabEmirates ID card
+ * UnitedArabEmiratesIDBack - scans the back side of UnitedArabEmirates ID card
  * DocumentFace - scans documents which contain owner's face image
  * DocumentDetector - scans documents that are specified as ID1 or ID2 and returns their image *
  * Variable << types >> declared below has to contain all the scanners needed by your application.
 Applying additional scanners will slow down the scanning process
  */
 var types = ["USDL", "MRTD", "Barcode", "MyKad"];

 /**
  * Image type defines type of the image that will be returned in scan result (image is returned as Base64 encoded JPEG)
  * available:
- *  empty array - do not return any images - IMPORTANT : THIS IMPROVES SCANNING SPEED!
+ *  empty - do not return any images - IMPORTANT : THIS IMPROVES SCANNING SPEED!
  *  "IMAGE_SUCCESSFUL_SCAN" : return full camera frame of successful scan
  *  "IMAGE_DOCUMENT" : return cropped document image
  *  "IMAGE_FACE" : return image of the face from the ID